pixyzehn/MediumMenu/README.md

 pod install
 ```

+###Carthage

-Or Carthage is a decentralized dependency manager that automates the process of adding frameworks to your Cocoa application.
+Carthage is a decentralized dependency manager that automates the process of adding frameworks to your Cocoa application.

 You can install Carthage with [Homebrew](http://brew.sh/) using the following command: